aleenatomy2802/sample_code/review_exam_final.md

 Hashing is a process used to transform a given input into a fixed-size string of bytes, known as the hash value, digest, or hash code.
 This string typically represents the input data uniquely and is used in various applications like data retrieval, integrity verification, and cryptography.

-## Questions and Considerations:

-- **Dictionary Mechanism**:
-  - Variant of hashing that puts a key into a hash function to create a memory location.
-- **Understanding Hash Functions**:
-  - What they are and how they can achieve O(1) time complexity.
-- **Collision Detection and Handling**:
-  - Strategies for dealing with hash collisions, including pseudocode examples.
-- **Use of Prime Numbers in Hashing**:
-  - Why prime numbers are often used in the design of hash functions.

 ## Map vs. Unordermap

 In C++, both `std::map` and `std::unordered_map` are associative containers that store elements formed by a combination of a key value and a mapped value, following a specific order.
 However, there are fundamental differences in their internal workings, performance characteristics, and the order in which elements are stored.